Christy’s Four Mountain Challenge

 #2 Aspen Highlands

-It took about 50 minutes to get to the bottom of Highlands from the base of Aspen Mountain, which seemed surprisingly long but at 8:35am I was climbing up Thunderbowl’s steep face to Cloud 9 Restaurant.
-Ski patrol doesn’t allow you to skin to the top of Loge Peak Lift after the ski area has opened at 9am but it is usually ok to sneak past Merry-Go-Round, up Wine Tree, and to Cloud 9 without anyone stopping you.
-It was 9:55am when I arrived at Cloud 9.
+It took about 50 minutes to get to the bottom of Highlands from the base of Aspen Mountain, which seemed surprisingly long but at 8:35am I was climbing up Thunderbowl’s steep face to Cloud Nine Restaurant.
+Ski patrol doesn’t allow you to skin to the top of Loge Peak Lift after the ski area has opened at 9am but it is usually OK to sneak past Merry-Go-Round, up Wine Tree, and to Cloud Nine without anyone stopping you.
+It was 9:55am when I arrived at Cloud Nine.
 I quickly had a snack and skied back down my ascent route to the High School’s cross country trails, around the ARC (Aspen Recreation Center), and over to Tiehack on the continuous, nordic trail system Aspen has built.

 #3 Buttermilk